Medicinal Cannabis and the Digestive System.

 Research shows the endocannabinoid system helps to regulate homeostasis within the digestive system and affects nausea, gut movement, and intestinal inflammation.
 Components of the endocannabinoid system present within the gastrointestinal system may act as a therapeutic target for cannabis.

 In a 2008 study, researchers concluded that “cannabinoids have similarly demonstrated the ability to block spinal, peripheral, and gastrointestinal mechanisms that promote pain in headache, fibromyalgia, IBS and related disorders.

 What these results suggest is that IBS symptoms may be caused by a deficiency in the endocannabinoid system.
-This means that consuming external sources of cannabinoids (i.e cannabis) may help reduce pain caused by IBS and related disorders.
+This means that cannabis and IBS are tied together and consuming external sources of cannabinoids (i.e. cannabis or CBD oil for digestion) may help reduce pain caused by IBS and related disorders.

 - In one study, 13 patients with chronic IBD who were prescribed cannabis treatments were examined and questioned to assess how cannabis would affect their quality of life over three months.
 IBD is a general term that describes several diseases which share some similar symptoms to IBS.
 The cannabis treatment was shown to help all 13 patients gain weight and improve their quality of life.

 - In one study, researchers explored how dronabinol (a synthetic version of THC) affected the relaxation and contraction of rectal muscles in IBS patients.
 Ten IBS patients and 12 healthy volunteers were included in the study.
 The results showed that THC didn’t modify rectal sensitivity which led researchers to conclude that THC wasn’t an effective tool for fighting visceral sensitivity in IBS patients.